While there are settings and services that claim to know if an email has been opened, they are notoriously unreliable and pointless.

 Email reputation for your home IP address probably doesn’t matter, and having it characterized as “poor” might even be a good thing.

-Once you hit that Send button, you must assume that there is no way to stop your email from being sent … even if it’s to the wrong person.
+Once you hit that Send button, assume there is no way to stop your email from being sent … even if it’s to the wrong person.

 Email programs commonly block remote images.
 I’ll look at why, and how spammers and others use remote images for good and evil.